 ECSS-E-ST-32-01_0810029

-For limited life items, a reduced service life shall be verified, which allows re-inspection or replacement of the items when:

-The analytical life is less than 2 flights, for manned Shuttle-mission.
+For limited life items, a reduced service life shall be verified, which allows non-destructive re-testing or replacement of the items when the analytical life is less than one flight.

-This is to allow for a potential aborted mission and subsequent reflight.

-The analytical life is less than one flight, for any other case.

 ECSS-E-ST-32-01_0810030

 For metallic materials, safe life analysis shall be performed as specified in clause 7.